 11.55.1.5.2.1 General(#288)

 TB sensing measurement instance is the trigger-based variant of a sensing measurement instance.
 It is applicable to scenarios where an AP is the sensing initiator, and one or more non-AP STAs are the sensing responders.
-A TB sensing measurement instance includes polling phase, NDPA sounding phase, Trigger frame (TF) sounding phase, SR2SR sounding phase(#156), and reporting phase with relevant combinations as shown in Table 11-29b (Combinations of different phases present in a TB sensing measurement instance(#153, #154))(#153, #154).
+A TB sensing measurement instance includes polling phase, NDPA sounding phase, Trigger frame (TF) sounding phase, and reporting phase with relevant combinations as shown in Table 11-29b (Combinations of different phases present in a TB sensing measurement instance(#153, #154))(#153, #154).
+The TF sounding phase has two variants: the sensing-responder-to-sensing-initiator (SR2SI) variant, as described in 11.55.1.5.2.4 (TF sounding phase – SR2SI variant), and the sensing-responder-to-sensing-responder (SR2SR) variant, as described in 11.55.1.5.2.5 (TF sounding phase – SR2SR variant).

+If the TF sounding phase is the only sounding phase present in a TB sensing measurement instance, and if the polling phase is also present, the TF sounding phase shall start a SIFS after the polling phase.
+If both NDPA sounding phase and TF sounding phase are present in a TB sensing measurement instance, the TF sounding phase shall start a SIFS after the NDPA sounding phase(#95, #756, #496, #541, #791).

 TGbf Editor: Please revise the paragraph starting from P162L34 of Clause 11.55.1.5.2.1 (General) of D0.51 as follows.

-TB sensing measurement The TB sensing measurement instance initiated by an AP optionally allows at least one sensing responder to perform a sensing measurement based on an NDP transmitted by another sensing responder, as described in 11.55.1.5.2.5 (SR2SR sounding phase)(#156, #615, #155, #272, #755).
+TB sensing measurement The TB sensing measurement instance initiated by an AP optionally allows at least one sensing responder to perform a sensing measurement based on an NDP transmitted by another sensing responder, as described in 11.55.1.5.2.5 (TF sounding phase – SR2SR variant)(#156, #615, #155, #272, #755).

 TGbf Editor: Please revise Clause 11.55.1.5.2.4 (TF sounding phase) of D0.51 as follows.

-11.55.1.5.2.4 TF sounding phase
+11.55.1.5.2.4 TF sounding phase – SR2SI variant

-In the TF sounding phase, the AP, which is a sensing receiver, solicits NDP transmissions from one or more STAs, on which to perform sensing measurement(#864).
-The TF sounding phase shall be present in a TB sensing measurement instance if at least one STA that is a sensing transmitter in this TF sounding phase and that is not assigned to be polled or has responded in the polling phase(#622, #623, #764).
-If the TF sounding phase is the only sounding phase present in a TB sensing measurement instance, and if the polling phase is also present, the TF sounding phase shall start a SIFS after the polling phase.
-If both NDPA sounding phase and TF sounding phase are present in a TB sensing measurement instance, the TF sounding phase shall start a SIFS after the NDPA sounding phase(#95, #756, #496, #541, #791).
+In the SR2SI variant of a TF sounding phase, the AP, which is a sensing receiver, solicits NDP transmissions from one or more STAs, on which to perform sensing measurement(#864).
+The SR2SI variant of a TF sounding phase shall be present in a TB sensing measurement instance if at least one STA that is a sensing transmitter in this TF sounding phase and that is not assigned to be polled or has responded in the polling phase(#622, #623, #764).

-The AP shall transmit a Sensing Sounding Trigger frame to one or(#865) more STAs that are sensing transmitters in this TF sounding phase and that are not assigned to be polled or have responded in the polling phase to solicit SR2SI NDP transmission(s)(#622, #623, #764).
+The AP shall transmit a Sensing Sounding Trigger frame to one or(#865) more STAs that are sensing transmitters in the SR2SI variant of this TF sounding phase and that are not assigned to be polled or have responded in the polling phase to solicit SR2SI NDP transmission(s)(#622, #623, #764).
 The Sensing Sounding Trigger frame shall allocate spatial resources for one or more SR2SI NDP transmissions covering the full bandwidth(#136, #194, #477).
 The SR2SI NDP may be transmitted with more than one spatial stream(#136, #194, #477).
 Any STA addressed by a User Info field in a Sensing Sounding Trigger frame shall transmit an SR2SI NDP a SIFS after receiving the Sensing Sounding Trigger frame(#866).

 If the number of available sensing transmitters exceeds the available uplink resources, the AP may perform the frame exchange of transmitting a Sensing Sounding Trigger frame and soliciting the SR2SI NDP transmission(s) multiple times during the TF sounding phase in a TB sensing measurement instance (see Figure 11-75g (Example of multiple frame exchanges of Sensing Sounding Trigger frame and SR2SI NDP transmission(s) during the TF sounding phase(#274, #348)))(#274, #348).